AdobeDocs/commerce-merchant-services.en/help/data-connection/create-audience.md

 A global, multi-brand apparel retailer achieved:

-- 1 source of truth, 10s of millions of unified customer profiles
+- One source of truth with 10s of millions of unified customer profiles
 - Created 40+ unique audiences of "high intent customers" to engage across channels

-A global beverage company achieved:
+A global beverage company collected:

 - 98 million customer profiles from over 100 countries